ghostcat404/Automatic-project-creation/README.md

 # Automatic-project-creation

-This command line util can help you automize something routine tasks when you want to create new project.
+This command line util can help you automize something routine tasks when you want to create new project and push the initial commit to github.

 For example, if you want to create you project and create git repository then pushed to github, you have to create new folder in your default projects folders, then run ```git init```, then go to github website and so on...